The Buffrs Book

 This section covers detailed documentation on operating the Buffrs CLI.
 Some of

-The goal is to provide sufficient information to use the CLI effectively to manage a Buffrs project, also also capture context and behaviour that may otherwise be only expressed in code.
+The goal is to provide sufficient information to use the CLI effectively to manage a Buffrs project, and also capture context and behaviour that may otherwise be only expressed in code.

 generally be more up-to-date.